TEAMMATES/teammates/docs/e2e-testing.md

 As E2E tests should be written from the end user perspective, each test case should reflect some user workflow.

 In TEAMMATES, E2E test cases are organized by page.
-Thus, for each page:
+For each page, we:
 1. Identify the important user workflows
 1. Simulate the user actions involved in the workflow by interacting with the UI elements.
 1. Assert the expected conditions are present after the interaction.